-One has to acquire a taste for kimchi, the fiery Korean pickled cabbage condiment, and if you start with a bad kimchi, you may never go back.
-But when it’s well made, with really good ingredients, it’s an exciting taste that livens up all kinds of meats, soups, and stews.
+Some of us love fall in love with kimchi at first bite, others have to acquire a taste for the fiery Korean pickled cabbage.
+If your introduction is via bad kimchi, you may never go back.
+But when kimchi is well made from really good ingredients, it’s an exciting taste that livens all kinds of meats, soups, and stews.
 This recipe is not at all traditional.
 It’s more of a European-style, kimchi-inspired cabbage braise, made from fresh instead of pickled cabbage, with a little Asian pear for sweetness.
 But we didn’t hold back on the chilies and garlic, so it’s somewhat authentic in that way.
-It’s a terrific side dish with grilled meats or fish; or just serve it with rice or noodles.
+It’s a terrific side dish with grilled meats or fish, or just serve it with rice or noodles.